 Chat with a local specialist who can help organize your trip.

-You will have a pass for the day that gives you free entry to all sites, monuments, and museums in Ghent.
-Ghent is home to many wonderful monuments and museums such as S.M.A.K. (modern art), STAM (history), and the Design Museum (design, of course).
-We would suggest you pay a visit to the medieval castle Gravensteen, located right in the city center.
-The world of knights in shining armor comes to life here!
-Also, the massive St. Bavo’s Cathedral is a must-see.
-The Gothic cathedral is well-known for the famous Ghent Altarpiece (The Adoration of the Mystic Lamb), a famous set of monumental paintings from 1432 by local artist brothers, the van Eycks.
-Parts of the paintings were stolen in the past, and in fact, one was never found again.
-There are many conspiracy theories about the theft and the whereabouts of the missing panel.
+After breakfast, catch a train to the fairytale-like city of Ghent.
+The city is home to many wonderful monuments and museums, including S.M.A.K. (focused on modern art), STAM (a history museum), and the Design Museum.
+Pay a visit to the medieval castle Gravensteen, located right in the city center, and the massive St. Bavo’s Cathedral.
+The Gothic cathedral is well-known as the home of part of the famous Ghent Altarpiece, a famous set of paintings created in 1432 by a pair of artist brothers, the Van Eycks.
+Parts of the paintings were stolen in the past, and one was never found again.
+Conspiracy theories persist about the theft and the whereabouts of the missing panel.

 In the late afternoon, head to the Leie River near the Grasbrug Bridge.
 Here, you will board a boat that will take you through the canals of medieval Ghent.
 Sit back and enjoy the views of this picturesque city.
 After the boat tour, dine at Pakhuis, a good restaurant housed in a former warehouse, followed by a nightcap at ‘t Dreupelkot, specializing in locally made gin.

 Day 7: Finish at Vrijdagmarkt - End of Trip